 - Market intelligence analyst

 Data numeracy is consistently highlighted as a key skill-set required by employers and today’s marketing practitioners must be adept at sourcing, analysing and communicating data.
 Therefore, the ability to turn data analysis into useful insights and strategic planning is vital to success in all areas of the marketing industry.

 You'll also be able to pursue further studies at postgraduate or research level, or set up your own businesses with help and support from the University.

 After you graduate, you can get help, advice and support for up to 5 years from our Careers and Employability service as you advance in your career.

 Work experience and career planning

-During the Collaborative Project module, you'll have the opportunity to set up an agency with your peers and work alongside clients from the local community, giving you a taste of working in the industry.
+During the Collaborative Project module, you'll have the opportunity to work alongside clients from the local community, giving you a taste of working in the industry.

 We can also help you identify placements, internships, voluntary roles and freelancing opportunities that will complement your studies and build your CV.